-Although Canadians are always on the lookout for new and innovative U.S. products, there are a number of obstacles U.S. exporters must overcome before exporting to Canada.
+Although Canadians are always on the lookout for new and innovative U.S. product, there are a number of obstacles U.S. exporters must overcome before exporting to Canada.
 These may include currency, customs procedures and labeling requirements.

 Overcoming these obstacles is simple with the right tools.
-Following are the main steps for U.S.

-exporters to take to enter the Canadian market:
+Following are the main steps to take for U.S. exporters entering the Canadian market:

-Contact your state regional trade office

-Research the competitive marketplace
+- 1. Contact your state regional trade office. - 2.
+Research the competitive marketplace.

-Locate a broker/distributor

-Understand Canadian government standards and regulations that pertain to your product
+- 3. Locate a broker/distributor. - 4.
+Understand Canadian government standards and regulations that pertain to your product.

-Step 1: Contact your State Regional Trade Office
+Step 1: Contact your State Regional Marketing Association